vorburger/blog/networking/infomaniak1.md

 This is fundamentally wrong in 2024, and actually makes Email less secure than e.g. most of whatever-if-your-favourite-instant-messenger ([mine is Threema](https://threema.ch); of the "big" ones, only Telegram does not encrypt, by default).
 Perhaps I should just use email less...

 <!-- PS: I briefly considered whether this post reveals anything "secret" which I shouldn't write about, but concluded that the information contained herein is de-facto public for anyone technical anyway.
 Please let me know if I missed something! -->

+## PPS: SPF, DKIM, DMARC

+The Email _Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM)_ and _[Domain-based Message Authentication, Reporting and Conformance](https://dmarc.org) (DMARC; see [DMARC on Wikipedia](https://en.wikipedia.org/wiki/DMARC))_ related DNS records have also been set-up.
+(One day when I have nothing more fun to do, I'll also add one for _[Brand Indicators for Message Identification (BIMI)](https://bimigroup.org).)_

+DKIM in particular is a PITA, because related `TXT` records are longer than 255 characters, and at least [on GCP DNS you need to split the TXT record](https://www.mailhardener.com/tools/dns-record-splitter), and as per [this tip on Stack Overflow](https://stackoverflow.com/a/36951590/421602): _"The two quoted strings have to stay on the same line - in the same box in the Cloud DNS interface rather than in two separate boxes.")